piotr-muzyka/secure-databricks-deployment/README.md

 ## Secure a CI/CD pipeline deploying infrastructure to production
-Deployment of the solution is based on Terraform Infrastructure as code and Azure nativce CI/CD - Azure DevOps deployment pipeline.
+Deployment of the solution is based on Terraform Infrastructure as code and Azure native CI/CD - Azure DevOps deployment pipeline.
+Azure DevOps pipelines were chosen here as they offer better integration with Entra ID and are offer more granular control over RBAC capabilities.
+On top of that ADO offers native Azure Key Vault integration for secrets management which is crucial when interacting with secrets used for the deployment.

 ![Deployment Topology](assets/deployment-topology.png)
 *Diagram 2 - Deployment topology*